adambard/learnxinyminutes-docs/csharp.html.markdown

 //public void MethodOrClassOrOtherWithParsableHelp() {}

 // Specify the namespaces this source code will be using
-// The namespaces below are all part of the standard .NET Framework Class Libary using System;
+// The namespaces below are all part of the standard .NET Framework Class Library using System;
 using System.Collections.Generic;
 using System.Dynamic;